Murder (LAWS50106)

 Fees | Look up fees |

-The overall themes of the subject are three: encounters between legal and cultural responses to the crime of murder; the nature of the difficulties that murder presents for criminal law and public culture; narratives of community, memory and responsibility constructed by responses to murder and its aftermath.
+The overall themes of the subject are threefold: encounters between legal and cultural representations of homicide trials; the nature of the difficulties that homicide presents for criminal law and public culture; narratives of community and responsibility constructed by and represented in legal responses to homicide and its aftermath.
+In short, the subject develops an understanding of the jurisprudence of murder trials and the criminalisation of homicide.

-- The public culture of murder, law and homicide;
+- The scene of the crime: public narratives of law and homicide

 Intended learning outcomes